mhutchie/vscode-git-graph/README.md

 ## Coming Soon

-* Interact with commits shown on the Git Graph:
-    * View Changes in commit
+* View Changes in commit by right clicking on it
-    * Create Branch from commit
-    * Add Tag to commit
-    * Checkout Branch

 ## Release Notes
 Detailed Release Notes are available [here](CHANGELOG.md).